-Voluntary Establishment of Committee(s) Established

-Corresponding to Nomination Committee or

-Remuneration Committee

-Committee's Name, Composition, and Attributes of Chairperson
+Voluntary Establishment of Committee(s) Established Corresponding to Nomination Committee or Remuneration Committee Committee's Name, Composition, and Attributes of Chairperson to

-Committee Corresponding to Nomination Committee Committee Corresponding to Remuneration Committee
+Committee Corresponding Committee to Remuneration Committee Nomination Committee

+Corresponding

 Committee's Name Nomination Committee Remuneration Committee

-All Committee Members 8 8
+All Committee Members 7 7

 Full-time Members 0 0

 Inside Directors 3 3

-Outside Directors 5 5
+Outside Directors 4 4

 Outside Experts 0 0

 Other 0 0

 Chairperson Outside Director Outside Director

 For the purpose of maintaining high transparency, the Company has formed the Nomination Committee and Remuneration Committee as internal committees of the Board of Directors.
-Please note that these 2 committees comprise 8 members each, and the chairpersons and other members are appointed from among members of the Board of Directors.
+Please note that these 2 committees comprise 7 members each, and the chairpersons and other members are appointed from among members of the Board of Directors.
 With respect to each of the 2 committees, a majority of the members and the chairperson have been appointed from among the Outside Directors.